Subjective well-being: Cultural variations

+One conclusion that can be drawn from the research behind the advantages of data-driven methods over word-level methods in assessing SWB of a population is that cultural variations may be overlooked or biases may arise unconsciously from word-level methods, while data-driven methods can accurately account for the socioeconomic implications of language beyond the positive or negative influence of the word.

+Even within cultures, there have been historical variations in concepts of happiness.
+Using dictionary definitions from 30 different nations, Oishi et al. (2013) found that happiness was most frequently defined as good luck and favorable external conditions.
+While this was the case as well in the United States, over time, this definition was replaced by definitions focused on favorable internal feeling states.

 Positive psychology

 Positive psychology is particularly concerned with the study of SWB.
 Positive psychology was founded by Seligman and Csikszentmihalyi (2000) who identified that psychology is not just the study of pathology, weakness, and damage; but it is also the study of strength and virtue.
 Researchers in positive psychology have pointed out that in almost every culture studied the pursuit of happiness is regarded as one of the most valued goals in life.
 Understanding individual differences in SWB is of key interest in positive psychology, particularly the issue of why some people are happier than others.
 Some people continue to be happy in the face of adversity whereas others are chronically unhappy at the best of times.

 Positive psychology has investigated how people might improve their level of SWB and maintain these improvements over the longer term, rather than returning to baseline.
-Lyubomirsky (2001) argued that SWB is influenced by a combination of personality/genetics (studies have found that genetic influences usually account for 35-50% of the variance in happiness measures), external circumstances, and activities that affect SWB.
+Lyubomirsky (2001) argued that SWB is influenced by a combination of personality/genetics (studies have found that genetic influences usually account for 35–50% of the variance in happiness measures), external circumstances, and activities that affect SWB.
 She argued that changing one's external circumstances tends to have only a temporary effect on SWB, whereas engaging in activities (mental and/or physical) that enhance SWB can lead to more lasting improvements in SWB.
+Research shows that positive psychology can be used to determine the point at which an individual's SWB is in homeostasis, meaning a reliable baseline can be provided to assess and maintain the SWB of a population.
+By defining a normative range from which to measure SWB, positive psychology is able to identify individuals and groups that may benefit the most from interventions.
+Research also tells us that when the SWB of a group is initially very low, any intervention will likely be sufficient in providing the resources needed to support the return of their SWB to homeostatic levels.